-In the past, surgery to draw bone marrow stem cells directly from the bone was the only way to collect stem cells.
-Today, however, it's more common to collect stem cells from the blood.
-This is called peripheral blood stem cell donation.
+In the past, surgery to draw bone marrow stem cells from bone marrow was the only way to collect stem cells.
+Today, however, it's more common to collect stem cells from blood through a vein (peripheral blood stem cell donation).

 Why it's done

-You might be considering donating blood or bone marrow because someone in your family needs a stem cell transplant and doctors think you might be a match for that person.
+You might consider donating blood or bone marrow because someone in your family needs a stem cell transplant and health care providers think you might be a match for that person.
 Or perhaps you want to help someone else — maybe even someone you don't know — who's waiting for a stem cell transplant.

 Bone marrow donation